-According to the 2010 U.S. Census, the population of Dorset is 2,036 2,031 persons.
+According to the 2010 U.S. Census, the population of Dorset is 2,031 persons.
 These are mostly year-round residents, but the figures do include some seasonal residents who maintain residency here even though they are not year-round residents.
-Estimates made by the Center for Rural Studies indicate that the population of Dorset in 2007 was 2,103.